< Back to articles

 What is unpaid leave?

-This is a period of time that an employee spends outside of work without pay, while retaining their employment status.
+Unpaid leave refers to a period of time that an employee spends outside of work without pay, while retaining their employment status.

 The same goes for maternity and paternity leave.
 There are several kinds of paid leave available to workers.